 Requests for extended absence because of travel, college visits, etc., should be submitted in writing prior to the absence.
 The dates to be missed and the nature of the absence should be included in the requests.
 Vacations and appointments should be scheduled outside of class time whenever possible.
 Prearranged absences do count toward absences for attendance.

 Course selection for the upcoming year is an opportunity for each student to think carefully about interests, achievement, and educational and career goals.
 Give very serious consideration to this registration process.
 Research indicates that college success is strongly related to the level of difficulty of high school courses.

-Teacher recommendations for course selection and placement are based on students’ interests, ability, and performance.
-School counselors use these recommendations to assist each student in planning a program of study and selecting of courses for the next school year.
+Teacher recommendations for course selection and placement are based on each student's interests, ability and performance.
+School counselors use these recommendations to assist each student in planning a program of study and selecting courses for the next school year.

 Credits cannot be earned for courses entered after ten (10) school days have passed for year-long classes, and five (5) school days have passed for semester classes.

 - Due to budget and staffing guidelines, course selections are finalized by the end of the preceding school year.